ianlumiere/PersonalWebsite/README.md

 # Resume-Website
-A website version of my resume
+A website version of my resume and a blog for more detail on my projects.